 Why is it important to spay or neuter my cat?

 First, your cat will be healthier and live longer.

 Second, your cat will have fewer behavior problems.
 Urinating or marking in the house, redirected territorial aggression, and constant meowing from being in heat can be directly related to a cat not being spayed or neutered.

 Third, you’ll be doing the right thing!
 At least 125,000 homeless cats are living in our streets and alleys.
 Another 27,000 strays and unwanted cats are brought to local animal shelters every year.
 More than 7,800 of these cats and kittens must be euthanized because there are not enough homes available.
 Spaying or neutering even one animal can make a big difference and means you may be saving many lives.

 Where can I get my cat spayed or neutered?

 Dumb Friends League

 (303) 751-5772 or (720) 241-7098

 The Dumb Friends League has mobile spay and neuter clinics for both cats and dogs.
 They travel to underserved communities in the metro Denver area and offer spay/neuter services at reduced fees, subsidized by Dumb Friends League donors.
-Fees are $25 for cats and $50 for and dogs.
+Fees are free for cats and $50 for dogs.

 (303) 318-0447 or (800) 228-5429 (toll free)